UMCU-EpiLAB/umcuEpi_explainable_AI/README.md

 - shap (0.40.0)

 ## 🧠 Data preparation
 Please read the manuscript for data aquisition and pre-processing details.
-The intraoperative electrocorticogram spectral bands power data set can be download from the Supplementary Data and from DataVerse.
+The intraoperative electrocorticogram spectral bands power data set can be download from DataVerse (see manuscript).

 Training and test set data are organized in a .CSV file where one column represent the label and every other column represent a spectral feature.
 Each row represents a single ioECoG 20-second epoch, similar to: